-Notion Labs is on a mission to empower individuals and teams by enabling them to tailor their software solutions to meet their unique challenges.
+Notion Labs empowers individuals and teams by enabling them to customize software solutions to meet their unique challenges.

 The first step is a 30-minute introductory call with a recruiter.
 This conversation serves to gauge your interest in the role and the company, as well as to discuss your background and experiences.
 The recruiter will also provide insights into Notion’s culture and values, ensuring alignment with your career goals.